fm-dev-mx/real_estate_insights/README.md

 ```

 ### WebDriver
 Ensure `chromedriver.exe` (for Google Chrome) matches your browser version and is placed in the `src/data_collection/` directory.
+This is required for the initial inventory download.

 ### Database Configuration
 Create a `.env` file in the project root with your PostgreSQL credentials.
 Refer to `.env.example` for the required variables.